 Mining is extremely energy intensive, which is one reason Ethereum 2.0 is moving to proof-of-stake.

 Recommended: Is Crypto Mining Still Profitable in 2023?

 A proof-of-stake algorithm will also bring less risk onto the network, has stronger support for sharding, and is more efficient — all upgrades over the proof-of-work system.

 To wrap it all up, Ethereum 2.0’s rollout is designed to make some significant improvement over the old Ethereum network, and make it more secure, sustainable, and increase its scalability.
 Here’s a brief rundown of the major differences, as they relate to crypto investors:

 Ethereum vs. Ethereum 2.0

 |Required mining to generate ETH

 What Will Happen to My ETH?

-There is no immediate impact to ETH holders from the Ethereum 2.0 project.
-While the network is getting upgrades, there’s no change to ETH itself.
-Be suspicious of anyone who says otherwise, as scammers may try to take advantage of the transition.
+There is no immediate impact to ETH holders as a result of the rollout of the Ethereum 2.0 project.
+While the network is getting upgrades, there’s no change to ETH itself, and investors shouldn’t need to do anything.
+Be suspicious of anyone who says otherwise, as crypto scammers may try to take advantage of the transition.

-Ethereum 2.0 is an upgrade to one of the largest and most popular cryptocurrencies.
-While the multi-year rollout of the upgrade has just begun, developers hope it will make the cryptocurrency bigger and safer, while reducing its environmental impact, setting it apart from other types of cryptocurrency.
+Ethereum 2.0 is a series of upgrades to the Ethereum network, which introduces a new proof-of-stake system that makes the network, as a whole, more efficient and secure.
+While the multi-year rollout of the upgrade has begun, hopes are that Ethereum will become bigger and safer over time, while reducing its environmental impact, setting it apart from other types of cryptocurrency.